4ms/ProducerPack/doc/Producer Pack User Manual.md

 ## 70sEQ

-A classic analog-style 3-band stereo equalizer with sweepable mids, selectable shelving/HPF frequencies, and gain staging with clip indicators.
+A classic analog-style 3-band stereo equalizer modeled after the Neve 1073.

 - **Input Gain**: Boosts incoming signal before EQ stage.
   Range: **1x to 5x** gain

-- **High Shelf Gain**: Boost or cut the high frequencies around 10 kHz.
+- **High Shelf Gain**: Boost or cut the high frequencies at a fixed band of 10 kHz.
   Range: **–15 dB to +15 dB**

 - **Mid Gain**: Boost or cut the selected mid frequency band.